bcgov/wps/backend/packages/wps-shared/src/wps_shared/db/storage_assumptions.md

 ## Assumptions

-- Optimization by a factor of 10 on env-canada job should be feasable.
+- Optimization by a factor of 10 on env-canada job should be feasible.
 - Compression ratio for backup will remain consistent.
 - Forecast data has very little room for optimization.